-Farleigh, Nettheim & Company Tannery (Stanley Street, Concord, NSW)
+4.1.1 Farleigh, Nettheim & Company Tannery (Stanley Street, Concord, NSW)

 The Farleigh, Nettheim & Company tannery was located in Stanley Street on the site which is now occupied by Concord High School.
-The factory was established by John Farleigh and Cossman Nettheim on the Concord site c.1882.
-The factory was heralded in 1928 and the most up-to-date tannery in the Southern Hemisphere.
-It continued to operate on the site, largely producing leather for shoe and boot soles, until 1967.
-The site consisted of a range of structures with the most prominent being a four storey brick construction with a possible water tower.
+The factory was established by John Farleigh and Cossman Nettheim on the Concord site c.1882.66 The factory was heralded in 1928 and the most up-to-date tannery in the Southern Hemisphere.
+67 It continued to operate on the site, largely producing leather for shoe and boot soles, until 1967.68 The site consisted of a range of structures with the most prominent being a four storey brick construction with a possible water tower.
 Other single storey iron roofed structures, chimney stack and pits also occupied the site.
-There is no evidence to suggest that the structures where situated within a landscaped setting (see Figure 51).
+There is no evidence to suggest that the structures were situated within a landscaped setting (see Figure 51).